Piscotty leads resourceful Athletics past Angels, 7-4

 One night after these teams played the longest nine-inning game in Angel Stadium history in a glacial 4 hours, 13 minutes, Oakland won another deliberately paced game behind Fiers (5-3), who yielded seven hits and three runs while earning his second career victory at the Big A.

-The Halos dropped the series to their California rivals with a weak performance including three errors and a second straight night of ineffective pitching.
+The Halos dropped the series to their California rivals with a performance including three errors and a second straight night of ineffective pitching.

 Skaggs couldn’t get an out in the fifth inning, matching his shortest start of the season on a night when Los Angeles was hoping for a lengthy outing from its left-hander.
-Skaggs yielded six singles and four walks in his fourth consecutive winless start.
+Skaggs yielded six singles and a season-high four walks in his fourth consecutive winless start.

-Skaggs gave up a few hard-hit balls early, but Trout made a running catch at the wall and Kole Calhoun made a diving grab to keep the A’s off the board.
+“The command wasn’t there,” Angels manager Brad Ausmus said.
+“Skaggsy wasn’t as sharp as he has been on other days.
+He had a couple of 10-pitch at-bats that wore him down.
+Just an off day.”

 Trout trimmed Oakland’s lead to 6-3 in the fifth with his 16th homer, a two-run shot that went 403 feet.
-The two-time AL MVP homered in his second straight game and the fourth time in his last seven games.
+The two-time AL MVP homered in his second straight game and for the fourth time in his last seven games, but the Angels couldn’t measure up to their 10-run performance in Wednesday’s extra-long game.

+“I think the A’s played the same game as us, and they were fine,” Ausmus said.
+“I don’t want to use that as a crutch.”

-Piscotty hit a solo shot in the seventh off Jaime Barria, who pitched five innings of three-hit relief that included five consecutive strikeouts late.
+Piscotty got his solo shot in the seventh off Jaime Barria, who pitched five innings of three-hit relief that included five consecutive strikeouts late.

 Shohei Ohtani went 1 for 4 and scored a run for the Angels.
 The 2018 AL Rookie of the Year has a hit in seven of his last nine games.